tproffen/DiffuseCode/README.md

 Diffuse program collection
 ----------------------------------------------------------------

 Welcome to the 'diffuse program' collection.
+The website can be found at http://tproffen.github.io/DiffuseCode

 Depending on the package you have downloaded you will find one or all of the following program directories after unpacking the archive.

 DISCUS  : Diffuse Scattering & Defect Structure Simulation